How is Genital Herpes Spread?

 You will need to contact your health care professional for more information about pregnancy with herpes, and to obtain appropriate tests and follow-up care for the pregnancy.

-Should you have herpes present in the birth canal near the time of delivery, a caesarean section might be necessary to protect the newborn from coming into direct contact with the virus.
+Should you have herpes present in the birth canal near the time of delivery, a cesarean section might be necessary to protect the newborn from coming into direct contact with the virus.

 if you or your partner have herpes and are preparing to have children then read this article Having Children and Having Herpes to learn more about what you should consider to help prevent any problems.